-Get ready to impress with my Empress Chicken – tender, crispy nuggets of chicken dripping with a sweet and tangy glaze that packs a spicy punch.
+Get ready to impress with our Empress Chicken – tender, crispy nuggets of chicken dripping with a sweet and tangy glaze that packs a spicy punch.

 WHAT IS THE TASTE OF EMPRESS CHICKEN?

 Dishes like Empress chicken taste like the perfect complement of ingredients they are – tangy vinegar with a touch of sweetness; pungent garlic, ginger, and chilies paired with mild chicken.
 It’s savory and satisfying, with a subtle sweet-and-sour going on.

 Empress Chicken has opposing textures too – light, crunchy chicken pieces with a thick, sticky sauce.
 Opposites attract, and when they do they make for one special meal, a really meat-centered dish (just like my Hunan Beef) where the focus is on the uniquely crispy exterior and the complexity of the sauce without any superfluous veggies to get in the way!

 TO YOUR CHICKEN OR DINNER BOARD FOR LATER

 LET’S BE FRIENDS ON PINTEREST!
 WE’RE ALWAYS PINNING TASTY RECIPES!

 IS GENERAL TSO CHICKEN THE SAME AS EMPRESS CHICKEN?